DasT0m/DMH-BM-Userscript/README.md

 - **💬 MSG**: Message/Communication Guidelines
 - **📖 Rules**: Server Rules
 - **⚡ Version**: Click to check for script updates

+### NEW - SquadJS Monitor Panel Usage:
+#### Server Management:
+- **Switch Servers**: Use dropdown in panel header to select different servers
+- **Reposition Panel**: Drag the panel header to move it anywhere on screen
+- **Minimize/Maximize**: Use −/+ button to collapse/expand the panel

+#### Monitoring Features:
+- **Admin Camera Tracking**: See real-time list of admins currently in camera mode
+- **Player Alert System**: Get notified of recent admin commands that need attention
+- **Audio Notifications**: Hear alert sounds for critical player events (can be disabled)
+- **Live Game Data**: Monitor current map rotation, round progress, and match duration
+- **Server Health**: Check API connection status and data freshness

+#### Alert System:
+- Recent player alerts (within 5 minutes) are highlighted in **orange/yellow**
+- Audio alerts play for new critical events (respects cooldown to prevent spam)
+- Flash notification effect draws attention to new alerts
+- Click alerts to see admin name, timestamp, and message details

 ---